 Current Scientific/Medical Society Clients:

-company in Texas to her Virtual Office in New Jersey, USA and Regensburg, Germany as of December 1, 2017.
-Please visit the website we recently re-designed for more information: www.isdp.org The first order of business is to set up a new online association management system using www.x-cd.com for membership, meeting registration, abstract submission and online programming.
-The International Society for Developmental Psychobiology (ISDP) is an international non-profit organization which encourages research on the development of behavior in all organisms including man, with special attention to the effects of biological factors operating at any level of organization.
+International Society for Developmental Psychobiology (ISDP), Joan Oefner has been appointed the Managing Director and has transitioned the society from their previous management company in Texas to her Virtual Office in New Jersey, USA and Regensburg, Germany as of December 1, 2017.
+Please visit the website for more information: www.isdp.org.
+The first order of business was to redesign the website and set up a new online association management system using www.x-cd.com for membership, meeting registration, abstract submission, awards applications and online programming.
+The International Society for Developmental Psychobiology (ISDP) is an international non-profit organization of 330 members, which encourages research on the development of behavior in all organisms including man, with special attention to the effects of biological factors operating at any level of organization.
 The society holds annual meetings to facilitate communication of research results and theory in the area of Developmental Psychobiology.
 The ISDP strongly supports and encourages young scientists with travel awards, networking and meeting events designed specifically for the students.

 Customized Online Job Boards

 A customized job board added directly to the Society’s website.
 All revenues (if there are fees) remain with the Society and the jobs are focused on the Society’s membership, academic & regulatory institutions as well as industry partners.

 All member job postings are automatically shared to the Society’s social networking, shared and liked, increasing views by the hundreds to thousands…we recommend this as a member benefit, to add value to membership and increase website & social media interaction.